dcarr178/Vintage-HOA-CCRs/Bylaws.md

 ##### Section 10.2 Inspection of Records

-The membership register, books of account and minutes of meetings of the Association, of the Board of Trustees and of committees of the Board of Trustees and all other records of the Property maintained by the Association or Manager shall be made available for inspection and copying by any Member of the Association or his duly appointed representative at any reasonable time and for a non-commercial purpose reasonably related to his interest as a Member, at the office where the records are maintained.
-Upon receipt of an authenticated written request from a Member along with the fee prescribed by the Board of Trustees to defray the costs of reproduction, the Manager or other custodian of records of the Association shall prepare and transmit to the Member a copy of any and all records requested.
-The Board of Trustees shall establish reasonable rules with respect to:
+The membership register, books of account and minutes of meetings of the Association, of the Board of Directors and of committees of the Board of Directors and all other records of the Property maintained by the Association or Manager shall be made available for inspection and copying by any Member of the Association or his duly appointed representative at any reasonable time and for a non-commercial purpose reasonably related to his interest as a Member, at the office where the records are maintained.
+Upon receipt of an authenticated written request from a Member along with the fee prescribed by the Board of Directors to defray the costs of reproduction, the Manager or other custodian of records of the Association shall prepare and transmit to the Member a copy of any and all records requested.
+The Board of Directors shall establish reasonable rules with respect to:

     (a) Notice to be given to the custodian of the records by the Member desiring to make the inspection;